Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 -	Writes every MQ fail-over activity performed to Log for later review/audit.
 -	CPU consumption by this process is low (< 0.01%) as observed in 2 CPU Intel Zeon machine with aggressive polling.
 (10 seconds)

-### What is needed to Install this program:
+### How to Install this program?

-1. Copy MQ_Multi_Instance_Monitor.bash on both nodes where Multi-Instance Queue manager are running (Active and Standby) at your chosen location
+-	Copy MQ_Multi_Instance_Monitor.bash on both nodes where MQ Multi-Instance Queue manager (Active and Standby) are running.
+*(Location doesn't matter)*

+-	Start the program on both nodes.

+*Optional Customization:*

-2. Default directory, where all data by this script is gathered, is in `$HOME/MI`.
+-	Default directory, where all data by this script is gathered, is in `$HOME/MI`.
 If you are happy with this location, no change needed.
-Else see below *Variables used in original script that could be altered*
+Else, see below *Variables used in original script that could be altered*

-3. By default, this process polls every 20 seconds.
+ -	By default, this process polls every 20 seconds.
 If you're happy with this value, no change needed.
-Else see below *Variables used in original script that could be altered*
+Else, see below *Variables used in original script that could be altered*
-4. Start the program on both nodes.

 ### Question: How to Start or Stop this Process?